yaroul/154_project/README.md

 - General Variable Selection

     Here we set some variables to null as they are either redudant with other variables or not very useful for classification.
+- Exploratory Data Analysis

+    Analyzing the data more closely.
+Using ggplot to graph the count of categorical variables' levels and proportion of them earning more than 50k per year.
+We also graphed quantitative variables in terms of count and proportion.

+    Categorical variables: workclass, race, maritual status, sex, occupation, native country.

+    Quantitative variables: age, years of education, hours worked each week,

+-

 ### report/
 Final_Report.pdf